mathieu-benoit/SitecoreOnAzureWebAppLab/0 - Overview/README.md

 - [Sitecore Cloud - Status Page](https://status.cloud.sitecore.net/)
 - [Sitecore on Microsoft Azure – Module compatibility](https://kb.sitecore.net/articles/201557)

-## What have you learned?
+## What have you seen?

 - The importance of the location of your Azure services within your Azure subscriptions and your Azure resource groups
 - Sitecore provides some guidance regarding templates, topologies, tiers, data center compatibility, etc. you could leverage
 - You could estimate your Azure services costs by using the Azure Pricing Calculator based on the each Azure services criteria exposed on their pricing details page
-- Beautiful icons and symbols exist to build your own Azure architecture diagrams ;)
+- Beautiful icons and symbols are available to build your own Azure architecture diagrams ;)